AitorGuerrero/GoAuth.Core/README.md

 # GoAuth
-An application to manage authentication of users.
+The core code for an application to manage authentication of users.

 Made with GoLang, and intended to be implemented in a REST API, and Rabbit.

-An implementation of GoAut should:
+An implementation of GoAuth should:
 - Use only the entry points defined in "commands".
 - Define infrastructure structures using the interfaces.
 An example of basic infrastructure implementation is in "implementation".